 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-A degree in international business prepares you for a career in global, culturally-diverse businesses and these opportunities span sectors and industries.
+A degree in international business prepares you for a global, diverse career, with opportunities across many sectors and industries.
 Employers typically expect graduates to have experience of working in a business environment so it's a good idea to undertake some relevant experience before you graduate.

-If you're looking to specialise in international business or hope to join a global company, it is advisable to show a clear interest in different cultures.
+If you're looking to specialise in international business or hope to join a global company, it's advisable to show a clear interest in different cultures.
 Volunteering and even travelling abroad will help you to demonstrate this, as will an ability to speak a foreign language.

 However, remember that international business does not always require you to be based abroad, with most ecommerce and digital businesses having an international client base.

-If you have the opportunity to undertake a 'sandwich' year abroad or teach English as a second language, they will help you to differentiate yourself to global employers.
+Undertaking a sandwich year abroad or teaching English as a second language will help you stand out to global employers.